dippysan/hass-fe/README.md

 * Cover - MyQ
 * Group - N/A just controlled like switches
 * Light - LIFX
+* Sensor - Just shows state and should work with any sensor
 * Switch - Zwave and others
 * Vacuum - Roomba
 * Weather - Dark Sky